 Once the prep work’s done, says Koury, “You have to rough that concrete up by grinding or shot-blasting to an ICR (International Concrete Repair Institute) scale of about a three to five so it’s fairly rough — like about 20-grit sandpaper.
 Prime the surface with an epoxy primer that’s moisture tolerant, then broadcast a little silica sand into it and pour your self-leveling material.
 But you have to pour very fast.”

 Lastly, finish according to the artistry of your choice.

-Earlier versions of self-levelers had to be applied with trowels, and you’d end up with trowel marks, says Koury.
+You had to apply earlier versions of self-levelers had with trowels.
+Then you would end up with trowel marks, says Koury.
 “We got away with that 20 years ago, but now no one wants to see trowel marks unless it’s a look they’re going for.
 Now they want to see what looks like a machine finish.”
 Gauge rakes and rollers achieve this look.

 As for the durability issue of a half-inch-deep coating, Increte System’s Cofoid has total confidence in his company’s product line.
 “It should last the life of the building in most cases.
 That’s in part because the topping cures out at 6,000-plus psi, twice the compressive strength of most concrete slabs,” he says.

 “If you add aggregates to the overlay, use a sufficient amount of material to completely cover the stone or a bumpy surface may result,” adds Cofoid.
 “Should that occur, you will have to grind the surface smooth, exposing the aggregate or apply a second coat of self-leveling material.”

 Koury says the decision to use this product versus concrete isn’t always such an either-or decision.
 He uses the example of dental caps to compare the relationship of the topping with the concrete floor beneath it.